Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Similar to the case of intervening in inputs, we will first classify existing work based on the target, and then on the operation:

-(a) \textbf{Neuron-targeted intervention.} By intervening in individual neurons in the neural network, one can explain the importance of each neuron to the prediction.
+\minisection{Neuron-targeted intervention.} By intervening in individual neurons in an NN, one can explain the importance of each neuron to the prediction.
 The intervention can still be either \textbf{erasure} or \textbf{perturbation}.

 The simplest form of erasure is still \textbf{leave-one-out}.
-Using the same strategy as with input features, \citet{li_understanding_2017} study the effect of leaving out a single dimension in hidden units on the log-likelihood of the gold label.
-In text classification tasks, they find that compared to the input layer, the importance in higher layers is distributed more equally across dimensions.
-In other words, there are no particular dimensions that are strikingly more important than others, which might make the final prediction more robust against changes in any of them. \citet{bau_identifying_2019} adapt the method for Machine Translation models.
-Instead of erasing each hidden unit sequentially, they search for important neurons in a guided fashion.
-According to their ranking, it is further validated that more important neurons have a larger impact on translation quality than less important ones, as shown by masking out their activations during the inference.
+Using the same strategy as with input features, \citet{li_understanding_2017} study the effect of zeroing out a single dimension in hidden units on the prediction. \citet{bau_identifying_2019} adapt the method to Machine Translation models and improve its efficiency, by searching for important neurons in a guided fashion instead of brute-force enumeration.

-Besides erasure, perturbation is another form of neuron-targeted intervention.
-One representative example is \textbf{causal mediation analysis} \cite{vig_investigating_2020}, which measures how a \textit{control variable} influences a \textit{response variable} through the mediation by an intermediate variable, or \textit{mediator}.
-Using the example from \citet{pearl_direct_2001}, consider a scenario where we want to study the effects of a drug (control variable) on a disease (response variable).
-However, the drug has certain side effects, causing the patient to take aspirin (mediator), which in turn has an effect on the disease.
-In machine learning, we can think of the input example as the control variable, the model output as the response variable, and an internal neuron as the mediator. \citet{vig_investigating_2020} use this framework to analyze gender bias in LMs.
-Given a prompt $p$ such as \textit{The nurse said that}, they compute the conditional probability of \textit{he} versus \textit{she} as the next generated token, and consider the ratio $ y=\frac{P(\text{he}|p)}{P(\text{she}|p)} $ as a measurement of gender bias.
-Now, the goal is to study the effect of each individual neuron as the mediator.
-Specifically, they first perform a change on the input prompt (e.g., \textit{The nurse said that} $\rightarrow$ \textit{The \textbf{man} said that}).
-Then, they measure three types of effect of the input change $x$ on the output $y$, mediated by some neuron $z$.
-Figure~\ref{figure:causal_mediation} provides an illustration:
+Apart from erasure, perturbation is another form of neuron-targeted intervention.
+One representative example is \textbf{causal mediation analysis} \cite{vig_investigating_2020}, which measures the effect of a \textit{control variable} on a \textit{response variable}, mediated by an intermediate variable (or \textit{mediator}). =In machine learning, we can think of the input example as the control variable, the model output as the response variable, and an internal neuron as the mediator. \citet{vig_investigating_2020} use this framework to analyze gender bias in LMs.
+Through a case study on GPT-2, the authors show that gender bias is concentrated in a relatively small proportion of neurons, especially in the middle layers.

-(i) total effect (of $x$ on $y$), i.e., the change in $y$ resulting from the input change $x$;

-(ii) direct effect (of $x$ on $y$ \textbf{without passing through $z$}), i.e., the change in $y$ resulting from the input change $x$, but holding the mediator $z$ constant;